ietf-tools/bibxml-service/docs/howto/add-new-source.rst

 .. note:: If your source does **not** provide bibliographic data in Relaton format,
           you should make conversion to Relaton part of your indexing logic.

-          Not doing so is recommended only in data migration fallback scenarios: for an example of that, see :mod:`xml2rfc_compat`, which registers its own Git-based source
+          Not doing so is only suitable for certain special scenarios such as data migration fallback: for an example of that, see :mod:`xml2rfc_compat`, which registers custom indexing logic (:func:`xml2rfc_compat.source.index_xml2rfc_source`)
-          and uses it for xml2rfc-style path fallback.
+          that caches data for xml2rfc-style path fallback.